mattermost/docs/source/administration/config-settings.rst

 +---------------------------------------------------------------------------------------------------------------------+

 .. note::
-  Search results for existing documents may be incomplete until a `data migration is executed using the CLI <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.
+  Search results for documents shared before the file search was available may be incomplete until a `data migration is executed using the CLI <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.

 Enable Searching Content of Documents within ZIP Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^